inventaire/docker-inventaire/README.md

 * [git](https://git-scm.com/)

 #### Domain name
+> Ignore this section if you are just testing on your local machine

 You need a DNS records that resolves to your machine's public IP address

+#### Open ports
+> Ignore this section if you are just testing on your local machine

+Your machine's firewall should let the http ports (`80` and `443`) open.

 ## Initial setup